-The Advance Payment ACO Model is a supplementary incentive program for selected physician-based and rural provider participants in the MSSP who receive an advance on the shared savings they are expected to earn through upfront and monthly payments.
-This advance is earmarked for investment in their care coordination infrastructure.
-As of 2014, there are 35 ACOs participating in the Advance Payment ACO Model (CMS, 2014).
+The Advance Payment ACO Model is a supplementary incentive program for selected physician-based and rural provider participants in the MSSP1, who receive an advance on the shared savings they are expected to earn through upfront and monthly payments, to help them make investments in their care coordination infrastructure.
+There are 35 ACOs participating in the Advance Payment ACO Model (CMS, 2014).